-Using shorter words for example.
+Using shorter words, for example.
 Short sentences.
 Using the active voice and dialogue where relevant.
 No unnecessary words.
 Good copywriting should sound clear, confident and convincing.

 Their copy should have a rhythm which makes it pleasing to read and hear in your head.
 This is the “voice” of your brand.
 It’s how it sounds to customers.
 So when you read it, you also need to hear it.
 Say it out loud, or just say it in your head.
 Does it sound like something your brand would and should say?

-Your brand’s voice
+Your brand’s tone of voice

 As part of your copywriting feedback, you need to cover whether the copy sounds right.
 That it sounds like something your brand would say.

 It needs to fit the brand’s personality, and demonstrate the brand’s purpose and values.
 Your copy helps customers work out who you are, and what you stand for.

 So, check your brand identity guidelines and see if the copy matches your brand’s voice.

 When do you give copywriting feedback?